tobagin/Issuer/README.md

 - **Location**: Preferences → Notifications → "Show release notes on updates"
 - **Default**: Enabled (users see release notes by default)
-- **When Disabled**: Version tracking continues but dialog is suppressed
+- **When Disabled**: Version tracking continues silently (no stale notifications when re-enabled)
-- **Re-enabling**: Can be turned back on at any time through preferences
+- **Re-enabling**: Shows release notes only for future updates, not missed ones

 **How to Access:**
 1. Open the application menu (⋮ button)